About The Grotto Falls

 Hiking to The Grotto Falls

-Therefore, this was an upside-down hike where it was downhill (with minor undulations) on the way to the waterfalls (and the boulders giving rise to the Grotto) and uphill on the way back.
+In any case, this was an upside-down hike where it was downhill (with minor undulations) on the way to the waterfalls (and the Grotto itself) and uphill on the way back.

 At least the relative discomfort of the return hike was alleviated by the scenery (as views of both Boney Mountain and Sandstone Peak were prevalent) as well as the elevation change being spread out over the 1.5 miles or so.